jbloomlab/barcoded_flu_pdmH1N1/README.md

 ## Demultiplexing Strategy

 To demultiplex these samples, I will use the 10X cellranger mkfastq software, as the indexes are unaffected by the weirdness at the Read 1 end.

+The demuxed FASTQ files are stored in a relatively deep path: out/virus_hashing/outs/fastq_path/`NAME OF THE ILLUMINA RUN`/`SAMPLE`
+Each sample gets its own folder.